 When life gives you lots of ducks, make a duck pie.
 This is an English meat pie, filled with lots of duck bits.
 It’s mostly geared toward hunters, who get lots of ducks, but it can be made with farmed birds as well.

 This is an absolute meat bomb of a pie.
-Based on Hugh Fearnley-Whittingstall’s English Pork Pie recipe in his book The River Cottage Meat Book, I have adapted it with my own spices — and lots and lots of duck.
+Based on Hugh Fearnley-Whittingstall’s English pork pie recipe in his book The River Cottage Meat Book, I have adapted it with my own spices — and lots and lots of duck.

-Know that this pie is heavy.
+I’ll say it again: This duck pie is heavy.
 It’s for people who do a lot of manual labor, or hunters coming in from the field.
 Or you can just serve thin slices.
 You must — and I’m not kidding — serve this with a good quality mustard and lots of pickles.
 You need the acidity and zing of the mustard to counteract the meat and fat.

 The one piece of special equipment you need to make this pie is a springform pan.
 If you don’t have one, buy an 8-inch to 10-inch pan here.